 For those of you familiar with MTHFR 677, you know how important methylfolate is for fertility.
 You also know why it is so important to avoid supplements and processed foods with folic acid.
 But why is folate so important for fertility?
 I will explore this more in depth with its own article.

-Magnesium, Selenium and Female Fertility
+Magnesium, Selenium and Female Infertility

 One one study, six women with a history of unexplained infertility or early miscarriage and who had failed to normalize their red cell magnesium (RBC-Mg) levels after four months of oral magnesium supplementation (600 mg/day) were investigated for red cell glutathione peroxidase activity.